alastairotter/collective-api/readme.md

     console.log(data)
 });
 ```
 3. By default the API returns 10 records at a time.
 You can override this by specifiying a limit in the form [0,10].
-Alternatively you can set the "nolimit" parameter to "true" true to return all records. **NOTE** if you have a large database this may cause an error.
+Alternatively you can set the "nolimit" parameter to "true" to return all records. **NOTE** if you have a large database this may cause an error.

 ## Limitations ##
 - Collective API does not write to the database.